 California judicial agencies must contend with many of the problems listed above.
 While the California judicial system is generally recognized as one of the best, California also has its share of problems.
-The major problems of California judicial agencies have been placed in ten general groupings.
-In so doing, it must be recognized that such a grouping is for purposes of analysis and that many problem areas may be inter-related.
+The major problems of the California judicial system have been placed in ten general groupings.
+In so doing, it must be recognized that such a grouping is for purposes of analysis and that many problem areas may be inter-related; many fall within more than one group.
 The major problem areas identified are:

-- Calendar management and office management
+- 1. Calendar management and office management

 - 2. Training

 - 3. Diversion

 - 4. Uniformity of rules, forms and procedures

 - 5. Appellate problems

 - 6. Jury selection and utilization

-- Plea bargining/sentencing
+- 7. Plea bargining/sentencing

 - 8. Research

 - 9. Facilities and equipment

 - 10. Public information and education